dynamsoft-docs/mrz-scanner-docs-mobile/programming/ios/user-guide/index.md

 // Add the following line if you don't want to display the close button. config.isCloseButtonVisible = false
 ```

->Note:
->The code above only shows the configuration of the MRZScannerConfig object, which takes place right at the beginning of the `buttonTapped` function in steps 3 and 4.

 ## Step 6: Run the Project